llvm/llvm-project/clang/docs/ClangOffloadBundler.rst

   where, Fi-Tj-DeviceBinary.X represents device binary of i-th bundled device binary file for target Tj.

-clang-offload-bundler extracts compatible device binaries for a given target from the bundled device binaries in a heterogeneous device archive and creates a target-specific device archive without bundling.
+The clang-offload-bundler extracts compatible device binaries for a given target from the bundled device binaries in a heterogeneous device archive and creates a target-specific device archive without bundling.

+The clang-offload-bundler determines whether a device binary is compatible with a target by comparing bundle IDs.
+Two bundle IDs are considered compatible if:

+  * Their offload kinds are the same
+  * Their target triples are the same
+  * Their Target IDs are the same

 Creating a Heterogeneous Device Archive
 ---------------------------------------